Hint at an axion-like particle from the redshift dependence of blazar spectra: CONVENTIONAL PROPAGATION IN EXTRAGALACTIC SPACE

 \section{CONVENTIONAL PROPAGATION IN EXTRAGALACTIC SPACE}

-After a long period of uncertainty on the EBL precise spectral energy distribution and photon number density, today a convergence seems to be reached~\cite{ebl}, well represented e.g. by the model of Franceschini, Rodighiero and Vaccari (FRV)~\cite{frv}, which we use for convenience.
+After a long period of uncertainty on the EBL precise spectral energy distribution and photon number density, today a convergence has been reached~\citep{ebl}, well represented e.g. by the model of Franceschini and Rodighiero (FR),~\citealt{fr}), which we use for convenience.